 Crossing the Drake Passage, Returning to Ushuaia

 The journey back to Ushuaia was nothing like on the way down to Antarctica.
 Leaving the South Shetland Islands, we encountered high winds and big swells.
 Nearly everyone aboard was seasick and confined to their cabins.
 There must be something wrong with me because I thoroughly enjoyed the crossing and consider it to be one of my top five highlights of the trip.
 I knew we were in capable hands with the ship’s captain and officers, so the rocking of the boat didn’t worry me.

 After 12 full days aboard the Sea Spirit, it was time to disembark the Sea Spirt and carry on my way.
 If I could have turned around and re-embarked that afternoon, I would have.
 Everything about my voyage was so much more than I could have hoped for.
 I visited one of the most untamed regions of the world, and not only did I travel in style, I had knowledgeable and passionate guides to help me see the best of Antarctica.

 For more photos of this voyage, including penguins and whales, view my Facebook Album on AdventureSmith Explorations’ Facebook page.

 This Antarctica cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports.
+Use the AdventureSmith team’s Antarctica cruise reviews and small ship cruise reviews for insights to inform, inspire and book your next trip aboard a small cruise ship.
 For dates, rates and booking information on this trip, see Land of Penguins & Icebergs, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.